What are the symptoms and complications of COVID-19?

 How does COVID-19 spread?

 The virus that causes COVID-19 is spreading from person-to-person.
 Someone who is sick with COVID-19 can spread the illness to others as much as 48 hours before they have symptoms.
 That is why it’s so important to practice social distancing.
-The CDC recommends patients who have symptoms or have been diagnosed with COVID-19 should be isolated either in the hospital or at home (depending on how sick they are) until they are better and no longer pose a risk of infecting others.
+The CDC recommends patients who have symptoms or have been diagnosed with COVID-19 should be isolated either in the hospital or at home (depending on how sick they are) until they are better and no longer a risk of infecting others.